 Alison supports independent bookshops.
 If you do not wish to buy books through this website's links to online booksellers, please visit www.localbookshops.co.uk to find a stockist near you.

-ALISON HAS JUST PUBLISHED HER BIOGRAPHY OF ELIZABETH OF YORK
+ALISON HAS RECENTLY PUBLISHED HER BIOGRAPHY OF ELIZABETH OF YORK

-This book was published on 7th November 2013 in the U.K., and it will be out in the U.S.A. on 3rd December.
+This book was published on 7th November 2013 in the U.K. and on 3rd December in the U.S.A..

 SIX TUDOR QUEENS

 Alison is now working on a completely revised, re-researched and expanded version of The Six Wives of Henry VIII, for publication in the U.K in 2015.